 The History & Heritage of Mitchell County, NC

 The Mitchell County Historical Society is committed to the preservation of the history, heritage, and culture of Mitchell County, North Carolina.
 We hope you enjoy your visit and stop by often for updated stories, photos, and videos.
-Make sure you stop by our online store for a selection of books and Christmas ornaments about Mitchell County and the region.

 Want to learn more about what is taking place with the Historical Society?
 We release a quarterly newsletter with information on programs, events, updates on projects, and much, much more.
 MCHS members receive the newsletter as part of their membership early each quarter.

 Here are our latest posts about Mitchell County’s history.
 We welcome suggestions for topics to add.
 Please use our contact page to submit your ideas to us!